 Hello!
 My name is Monique Peden and I own Sierra NV Bengals with my husband, Brent.
-I recently retired from the military, Brent still serves and we absolutely love animals.
+I am a retired Army Veteran.
+Brent still serves and we absolutely love animals.
 While I did not grow up with animals in my own household until I was a teenager, I absolutely loved being around animals- riding horses with my friends, being around and playing with my grandparents' dogs, and being around my friends' cats.
-When I was younger, I wanted to be a veterinarian however, that never happened.
+When I was younger, I wanted to be a veterinarian however, that never happened and I ended up studying business administration, project management and accounting.
 Sierra NV Bengals is a small, in-home cattery.
 Our focus is to breed quality cats with exceptional bloodlines and amazing temperament.
-Sierra NV Bengals is a TICA registered cattery.
+Sierra NV Bengals is a TICA and LCWW registered cattery.
 We are located in Carson City, NV, 20 minutes from Lake Tahoe and 30 minutes from Reno.
 We are also members of The International Bengal Cat Society (TIBCS) and Verified Bengal Breeders (VBB).

 Brent grew up with all kinds of animals and would often bring home strays.
-To this day, he still brings home and rehabilitates baby birds until they are to fly and survive on their own.
-While he does help out for the cattery, Brent has found his hobby in raising chickens.
+To this day, he still brings home and rehabilitates baby birds until they are able to fly and survive on their own.
+While he does help out with the cattery, Brent has found his hobby in raising chickens.
 He also has some experience as a veterinary technician.

 The obsession we have with the Bengal breed started in 2008 when my husband wanted me to have a four-legged companion when he would be out of town for military obligations.
 We picked up a beautiful seal mink marble female we named Espoir ("Hope" in French).
 She had so much attitude and sass, but we loved her for it.
 She also had so much glitter that she literally sparkled all over.